Click on the links to see these new developments.

 This Lithium-Metal-Polymer battery contains no liquid or paste electrolyte.
 The electrolyte is in the form of a polymer film, resulting in a lightweight battery that is rugged, required little maintenance, and can tolerate extremes of temperatures in service lives as long as 10 years.

 A new development offered by Proctor & Gamble, not yet on the market.
 It is low-power electrolysis technology that can remove pathogens from small or large quantities of water.
-The technology is offered for licensing through
+The technology is offered for licensing through yet2.com as a TechPak.

 Uninterruptible power supply for a city?
 It takes a huge battery